 Private Rooms and Apartments—Students at the IEP may prefer to rent accommodation in the old city center.
 Private landlords rent rooms and apartments to students.
 They are often unfurnished.
 You will probably have to pay a deposit equivalent to two month's rent.
 The International Relations office at IEP helps international students look for accommodation.
 The monthly cost range between 380 euros to 530 euros.

-Loyola tuition and IEP room and board
+IEP room and board

 Loyola (OIP) Fee—$1000 for semester and year-long programs.